 - Helping Children and Youth who are Grieving

 - Understanding Grief in Long-term Care

 - Grief: What Do I Say?

 There is a fee for our professional development programs, please contact us for a consultation.

-We currently have 3 booklets available to you to further your knowledge on end-of-life and grief issues.
-Our earliest booklet is available online, while our newest can be picked up for free at our Hospice Center (up to 5 copies, then $5 for any additional copies).
+We currently have 4 booklets available to you to further your knowledge on end-of-life and grief issues.
+Most of our booklets are available online, while hard copies can be picked up for free at our Hospice Center (up to 5 copies, then $5 for any additional copies).